xtian/node-armory/README.md

 ### Notes on usage:

 * If an error occurs (including API errors), it will be passed as an Error object to the first argument of the callback with its message in the `message` property.
 Otherwise, the API response will passed as the second argument.
-* Except for `realmStatus()`, all methods invoke the callback once for each resource requested.
 * `lastModified` must be a GMT Unix timestamp.
 If the requested resource has not been modified since the time of `lastModifed`, the callback will be invoked with both arguments empty.
 * [Locale documentation](http://blizzard.github.com/api-wow-docs/#id3379677).